strohs/memeify/README.md

 ## Memeify Architecture
 Nothing too fancy here.
-Multipart/form-data is posted to API Gateway which will BASE64 encode the entire request body and send it to the memeify lambda as a `ApiGatewayProxyEvent`.
-The memeify lambda takes the request body, BASE64 decodes it, and then parses the image data and text strings from the multipart form-data.
-The image is then "memeified" and written to a S3 bucket.
+Multipart/form-data is posted to API Gateway endpoint which will BASE64 encode the entire request body and send it to the memeify lambda as a `ApiGatewayProxyEvent`.
+The memeify lambda accepts the request body, BASE64 decodes it, and then parses the image data and text strings from the multipart form-data.
+The image is then "memeified" using Java's awt image/graphics libraries, and saved to an S3 bucket.
 Finally, a JSON response containing a URL to the "memeified" image is returned by the lambda.

 ### input
 The memeify lambda expects to receive three fields POSTed as multipart/form-data.
 The data must contain the following